-After 17+ years of researching, guessing, analyzing, flying by the seat of my pants, watching surefire approaches fail miserably (and doubtful approaches work brilliantly), I developed my first course, PUBLISH A PROFITABLE BOOK, to help anyone who dreams of publishing a book avoid common (and costly) publishing pitfalls through a step-by-step blueprint from wherever they are to a published book.
-I began working with clients one-on-one and through the online delivery of courses in 2017.
+After 18+ years of researching, guessing, analyzing, flying by the seat of my pants, watching surefire approaches fail miserably (and doubtful approaches work brilliantly), I developed my first course, PUBLISH A PROFITABLE BOOK, to help anyone who dreams of publishing a book avoid common (and costly) publishing pitfalls through a step-by-step blueprint to a published book.
+I've been writing and publishing books since 2004, and I began working with clients both one-on-one and through online programs in 2017.

 I vividly remember sitting down at my kitchen table at the age of six with a pencil and a stack of looseleaf paper, ready to write my first book.
 I started at chapter 6 (because I was six, and starting at the very beginning seemed an awful lot of work).